syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts/Chart-Title-Area.md

 documentation: UG
 ---

-# Chart Title
+# Chart Title Area

 Chart title is a concise description at the top of a chart, offering context and clarity for the data displayed.
-Using Syncfusion [.NET Core PowerPoint (Presentation)](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) library, you can customize the **chart title** in the chart.
+Using Presentation, you can **customize the chart title in the chart**.

 ## Set the Chart Title Name